ShenXiang/RPN-Calculator/README.md

 - Operators pop their parameters off the stack, and push their results back onto the stack.

-- The ‘clear’ operator removes all items from the stack.
+- The ‘clear’ operation removes all items from the stack.

-- The ‘undo’ operator undoes the previous operation. “undo undo” will undo the previo us two operations.
+- The ‘undo’ operation undoes the previous operation. “undo undo” will undo the previo us two operations.

 - sqrt performs a square root on the top item from the stack.